 Barry Pietrantonio, M.A., CMHC

-Chief Executive Officer
+Chief Executive Officer and Founder

-I then experienced severe depression after my mother passed, so I went to counseling.
-Even though they kept telling me the substances were causing the depression, I didn’t believe them.
+In 1994, I then experienced depression after my mother passed at an early age, so I went to counseling.
+Even though they kept telling me the substances could be causing the depression, I didn’t believe them.
 They prescribed me Wellbutrin, Paxil, and Buspirone, but I kept drinking and drugging.
-“The medications aren’t working,” I said, “I must not be depressed”.
+“The medications aren’t working I said, and I must not be depressed” I thought.

 Things started to get a little more intense.
 I had a herniated disc in my back from doing carpentry and then I had a motorcycle accident which led to another herniated disc in my neck.
 I played the “oh, the pain, the pain!” card.
 I started using Percocet’s and Vicodin’s.
 When I finally had neck and back surgery, it was a free pass to prescription medications.
 All I had to do was declare I was having pain from the surgery.
 Doctors were prescribing, and “This is the life,” I thought.
 Six or seven months after surgery, the doctor started to restrict the opiates and my addiction to alcohol and substances exploded once again.